walkerdb/bentley_code/README.md

 ##Utilities
-Utility tools used across the rest of the scripts.
-Having these may be necessary for other scripts to run.
+Utility tools used in many of the other scripts.
+They may be necessary for other scripts to run.

 * __ASpace/python API interface__: A python-based convenience interface for interacting with the ASpace API
 * __EAD objects__: a class that wraps common functionality used with single EAD files into one place